CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 levels of access: `admin` and `user`.
 Users can only log into the site and view the dashboard.
 Admins can additionally chage the settings for the site.

+If you wish to enable anoymous access to Fortis, you can add the identity `anonymous@fortis` to your users list and give it a role such as `user`.

 The following list explains the settings managed on this site in more detail:

 - **Identity:** The canonical email address of the users who have access to the